zalolorza/MidoFramework/readme.md

 	}
 }
 ````
 1) Set any var as a variable within the scope of the controller to make it available in the Twig view.
+The controller comes already hydratated with the variables that you'd expect.
+For example, in the single view it comes hydratated with all post information (title, date, content, metadata,...) as `$this->post`, and the archive comes with a complete list of posts as `$this->posts`.

 2) Use `$this->render()` to render the default Twig view.
 Mido uses a template hierarchy system that mimics and extends [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/).